 There are two more tooth-colored fillings besides tooth-colored composite resin fillings: ceramics and glass ionomer.

-Other Filling Types – One of 4 Types of dental fillings
+Other Filling Types – One of 4 types of dental fillings

-Ceramics.
-These tooth fillings are often composed of porcelain and are more stain-resistant than materials made of composite resin.
+- Ceramics: These tooth fillings are often composed of porcelain and are more stain-resistant than materials made of composite resin.
 This substance may cost as much as gold and often lasts for more than 15 years.

-Acrylic and a certain kind of glass are used to create glass ionomers.
-This substance is most frequently utilized for fillings in young children and below the gum line (drilling is still required).
+- Acrylic and a certain kind of glass are used to create glass ionomers: This substance is most frequently utilized for fillings in young children and below the gum line (drilling is still required).
 Fluoride is released by glass ionomers, which can aid in preventing additional tooth decay.
 Though less durable than composite resin, this substance is more brittle and prone to wear.
 Glass ionomer typically has a lifespan of five years or fewer and costs about the same as composite resin.

 Dental Fillings Procedure